 A few examples include the following.

-If you have previously been charged with a felon other than a state felony, and are being charged with a first degree felony, you could face a prison sentence of up to 99 years or penalties of up to $10,000.
+If you have previously been charged with a felony other than a state felony, and are being charged with a first-degree felony, you could face a prison sentence of up to 99 years or penalties of up to $10,000.

 As evidenced, felonies are serious crimes with serious consequences.
 You need a good felony defense attorney who knows what they are doing to provide the best defense for you.

 Don’t wait till it’s too late.
 Get in touch with Jackson law Firm today.